 Episode 10 – Baltic Porters: Set sail for the world of Baltic Porters when longtime homebrewer A.J.
 Zanyk visits the Pat’s Pints studio.
 The discussion includes the story of Motherbird, a baltic porter brewed by A.J. and Mark that took best of show honors at the Ohio State Fair Homebrew competition and caught the attention of BJCP judge extraordinaire Gordon Strong.
 (January 2019)

-Episode 9 – Angels and Demons: Hans joins us again as we hop across the English channel to drink Belgian Tripels and Golden Strongs.
+Episode 9 – Angels and Demons: Hans Gorsuch joins us again as we hop across the English channel to drink Belgian Tripels and Golden Strongs.
 Join us for tales of Belgian ales, including the iconic duo of Westmalle Tripel and Duvel.
 (July 2018)

 Episode 8 – The New Wave of British Heavy Metal Ales: In this episode we are joined by our friend Hans Gorsuch to drink some British Beers that Pat muled back from England, including beers inspired by Iron Maiden and Motorhead.
 (March 2018)